dotnet/docs-maui/docs/deployment/visual-studio-properties.md

 - **Debugging**

   When enabled, turns on debugging.
 The default is based on the current profile.
-Debug profiles enabled debugging, while Release disables debugging.
+Debug profiles enable debugging, while Release profiles disable debugging.

 - **Profiling**